 For many Trusts, with long-standing Datix or other vendor solutions, you will need to change to new versions of new products with the current vendor even if you stay with them.
 This means the change process will happen this year in any event, and your costs will go up.
 If you stick with your current vendor and go through the pain this year, your current supplier is betting you won’t want to change again next year even though better solutions are available.

 Incident Oversight from InPhase is significantly different.
-It’s easier to use, faster to use, more visual, and more flexible for end-user experience and the power user and administrator users.
-It has better form handling, using Fast Forms to free up clinician time, being 50-75% faster than competing forms and more engaging for users.
+It’s easier and faster to use, more visual, and more flexible for end-user experience and the power user and administrator users.
+It has better form handling, using Fast Forms to free up clinical and non-clinical time, being 50-75% faster than competing forms and more engaging for users.
 For example, Fast Forms increased audit completion rates by 20% (from 70-90%) in a recent Community Trust site.

 Incident Oversight provides better incident reporting analysis, with aggregation, breakdown, trend, category, and thematic analysis in better visuals.
 It has better action assurance.
 Oversight triangulates incidents with other quality and improvement information quickly and comprehensively, in sweet visuals, including heat maps and sunbursts.
 Oversight has overwhelming positive feedback and responses compared to any competing LFPSE option.